-- Reduced child poverty by about 34%38 - Good cost per benefit ratio: \$97 billion in cost / \$982 billion in benefits per year if this expansion is made permanent39 health has not been studied.
+- Reduced child poverty by about 34% - Good cost per benefit ratio: \$97 billion in cost / \$982 billion in benefits per year if this expansion is made permanent

 The Expanded Child Tax Credit benefits families and may thus benefit maternal and infant health indirectly.
 However, we were unable to find any existing research examining direct impacts on maternal and infant health.